-- 1. Press the On/Off button.

-- 2. Press the menu button.

-- The operating modes menu opens.

-- Select the "Settings" operating mode.
-The first basic setting appears and can be changed using the rotary selector.

-- 4. Touch the > arrow.

-- 5. Use the rotary selector to change the values.

-- 6. Use the > arrow to switch to the next basic settings.

-- Press the menu button to save.
+- 1. Press the On/Off button. - 2.
+Press the menu button. - The operating modes menu opens.
+3. Select the "Settings" operating mode.
+The first basic setting appears and car - The first basic setting appears and can be changed using the rotary selector. - 4.
+Touch the > arrow. - 5.
+Use the rotary selector to change the values. - 6.
+Use the > arrow to switch to the next basic settings. - 7.
+Press the menu button to save.
 "Save" or "Discard" appears on the display.